 Patient Rights & Responsibilities - We recognize that each patient has unique care needs and we encourage you to speak openly with your care team, be well informed and take part in care decisions and treatment choices.
 To support your partnership with your care team you are encouraged to review the patient rights and responsibilities adhered to at Kingston Health Sciences Centre.

 Hospital Accreditation – This is a voluntary process that allows health-care providers to assess every aspect of health care and service against national standards of excellence.
-In 2018 Kingston Health Sciences Centre was accredited by Accreditation Canada, signaling our success as a newly integrated organization in achieving almost 98 per cent compliance with close to 3,000 criteria for providing safe, high quality health services.
+In 2022 Kingston Health Sciences Centre was awarded Accreditation with Exemplary Standing by Accreditation Canada.
+The designation is the highest award possible through the hospital accreditation program.